dragn1821/Launcher/README.md

 - CameraHeight     = The design-time height.
 Graphics are drawn to this resolution and then resized up to the screen resolution.

 ## game-plays.json
 This is the JSON file that contains the saved play count for each game.
 When the launcher starts, this file is loaded and then merged with the list of games found in the game directory.
 The file is only saved when a game is launched.
-The launcher will manage the contents of this folder.
+The launcher will manage the contents of this file.
 - GamePath  = The full path to the game's EXE file.
 This is used to uniquly identify the game.
 - PlayCount = How many times the game has been launched.